 My intention for the site is to be easy to read with minimal intrusion and competition for your attention.
 Everything is HTML5 and CSS3 underneath with well-formed and semantic mark-up.
 The site is responsive, to provide a good experience across a desktop, tablet or phone.

 Relying on evolving standards means some browsers aren’t going to show the site exactly as intended.
-If you’re using Safari 6, Google Chrome, Firefox 4, Opera 10, or Internet Explorer 10, you’ll be fine.
+If you’re using a recent browser, you’ll be fine.

 Font faces: The body text is set in Georgia.
 Lucida Grande is used for minor accents.
 Headlines are set it Helvetica Neue.
 Backup fonts are specified.